scala-js/scala-js-website/doc/tutorial.md

     scalaVersion := "2.11.1"

-Last, we need a `build.properties` to specify the sbt version:
+Last, we need a `project/build.properties` to specify the sbt version:

     sbt.version=0.13.0